When to Use an Executive Search Firm

 If you have exhausted your network of connections for possible referrals, it is time to access another network.
 Executive search consultants are among the most well-networked people in the business.

-11. You have an important executive search that is taking too long.
+11. A search is taking too lonG

 The Good Search is a retained executive search firm in the Greater New York City area that specializes in media and technology.
 We are here to answer any questions you may have when you are ready to move forward with a search engagement.